Home · Blog · Economics & Policy · · Updated Oct 22, 2025 · 6 min read

 Conclusion

-The 2025 XOR repackaging marks another milestone in SORA’s evolution toward a transparent, mathematically governed economy.
+The 2025 denomination update and SORA Network v4.7.1 release mark another milestone in SORA’s evolution toward a transparent, mathematically governed economy.

 While raw numbers may appear massive, each adjustment improves usability and long-term precision without changing real value.